yasiryagi/helpdesk/testnets/antioch/README.md

 # Launch of Antioch

-Antioch was launched as a new chain on the 7th of April 2021, after a chain split bug resulted in the "fall" of [Babylon](/testnets/babylon).
+Antioch was launched as a new chain on the 7th of April 2021, after a chain split bug resulted in the "fall" of [Babylon](/testnets/babylon) (broken link).

 ## Migration
 A lot of the state and "history" was migrated from Babylon: